raymondworkshop/raymondworkshop.github.io/_posts/business/2020-04-13-the-great-ceo-within.md

 -   Give Feedback and Motivate

-    -   ch9 give your team more-effective positive feedback
+    -   **ch9** give your team more-effective positive feedback

-        -   **providing effective feedback** is a crucial managerial skill
+        -   Offering positive feedback

+            -   **the more specific** you are, the better

+            -   **make a list and praise team members for their contributions**

+            -   tell each individual **what you want them to start, stop, and continue doing**

+        -   **try to understand the emotions** the feedback recipient may be feeling

+            -   **explain the reason** for the feedback
+            -   **focus on the future**: what can your employee do to move forward?

+        -   **pay attention to your facial expressions** when you deliver feedback
             -   focus on **how you deliver the feedback**
+            -   give the feedback by **positive emotional signals** such as nods and smiles

     -   **ch10** The right way to hold people accountable - responsibility to **an outcome**